Human Milk Oligosaccharides (HMOs) and Their Benefits

 • HMOs can reduce the risk of viral and bacterial infections and help develop your baby’s immune system.

-Human milk oligosaccharides, or simply HMOs, are milk sugars that are found in your breastmilk.
+Human milk oligosaccharides, or simply HMOs, are milk sugars that are found naturally in breastmilk.
 Breastmilk contains more than 200 different types of HMOs [1].
 Just like a fingerprint, your HMO profile is unique.

 • Glucose